nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [WrappingHStack](https://github.com/dkk/WrappingHStack) - SwiftUI HStack with the ability to wrap contained elements.
 - [Liquid](https://github.com/maustinstar/liquid) - Create a playful backsplash in SwiftUI.
 - [AQUI](https://github.com/AlanQuatermain/AQUI) - Collection of SwiftUI views and utilities.
+- [DynamicColor](https://github.com/yannickl/DynamicColor) - Provides powerful methods to manipulate colors in an easy way in Swift and SwiftUI.

 ## Test